 The subject is designed to provide an introduction to the theory of statistics and to those statistical techniques which are relevant to planning and management of health and safety services.
 The subject covers statistical methods which are a prerequisite to the study of epidemiology, risk management, ergonomics and behavioural studies.
-Topics include analysis of frequency distributions elementary probability theory, Binomial, Normal and Poisson distributions, elementary sampling theory, statistical decision theory and Hypothesis testing, t test, Chi-square test and elementary correlation theory.
+Topics include analysis of frequency distributions elementary probability theory, Binomial, Normal and Poisson distributions, elementary sampling theory, statistical decision theory and Hypothesis testing, t test, Chisquare test and elementary correlation theory.
 Illustrative data is drawn from statistics relevant to health and safety.

-Computing for Safety Science

-Staff Contact: Dr Lorenzo Cicchitelli C3
+Computing for Safety Science Staff Contact: Head of School C3

-Micro-computer hardware and software; the DOS operating system; creation and storage of data and files; fundamentals of word processing, data bases, and spreadsheets; management and analysis of occupational health and safety related data; the BASIC programming language; flow charts, program structure and errors; writing BASIC programs to analyse health and safety related problems and/or to calculate related parameters.
+Microcomputer hardware and software; the DOS operating system; creation and storage of data and files; fundamentals of word processing, data bases, and spreadsheets; management and analysis of occupational health and safety related data; the BASIC programming language; flow charts, program structure and errors; writing BASIC programs to analyse health and safety related problems and/or to calculate related parameters.

-Organizational Communication for Safety
+Organizational Communication for Safety Staff Contact: Dr Ronald Rosen

 Overview of development of communication skills.
 Principles and processes of effective communication.
 Communication exercises.
 Designing information forms.
 Review of currently available computer based occupational health and safety data systems.
 Locating sources of occupational health and safety information.
 Design and conduct of personnel training and development programmes.
-Organizational communication - diagnosis and change
+Organizational communication diagnosis and change.

-Introduction to Safety Engineering
+Introduction to Safety Engineering Staff Contact: Dr Ronald Rosen

-Notes: Students with an engineering or physics background may take SAFE9213 which covers similar material.
+Note/s: Students with an engineering or physics background may take SAFE9213 which covers similar material.